univec-ai/postvec/web/docs/guides/migrate.md

 Provenance must be confirmed first; otherwise use `strategy => 'reembed'`.
 ::::

-:::: info `awaiting_index` is not a failure state
-The data is already on the new model.
-Build the index, finalize again.
+:::: info `awaiting_index` means the column is already live The data is on the new model.
+Build the index, then finalize again.
 ::::

 :::: danger Only one migration may be active per entry